There are many things a consumer can do to help them maintain a good credit score. Here are five simple steps to keeping your credit in tip-top shape:

 1. Know what a credit score entails.

 Knowing how a credit score is calculated is key.
 Your credit score is calculated based on five different things: your loan and credit card payment history; your level of debt; your credit age, or how long you’ve had credit; the types of credit you have, which should be a mix of credit cards and loans; and recent credit.
-Knowing where you stand with regards to all five of those areas will help you understand how good or bad your credit score is.
+Knowing where you stand with regards to all five of those areas will help you understand your credit situation.

 2. Pay your bills on time.